Purpose of the Idaho Archaeological Society

 The Need to Protect

-The Idaho Archaeological Society is concerned with the increasing destruction of the archaeological record.
+The IAS is concerned with the increasing destruction of the archaeological record.
 People who don’t know what they are doing often do this destruction.

 All people have left evidence of their passage.
 Because artifacts exist in the context in which they are created, they tell a story of how a people lived.
 Once an artifact is taken from context or a feature is damaged, that knowledge is lost to all of us.
 An archaeologist is trained to interpret context by examining clues like a detective.
 Pollen, pottery, insects, soil contents, artifacts and the layers above and below the site are carefully recorded and studied for their contribution to the story the site tells.
 If you find a site or an artifact, please, leave it in place and report it to authorities.